Sedum stahlii Solms

 Mexican Sedum, Coral Bells

-Sedum stahlii is an evergreen, succulent groundcover that forms loose mats up to 10 inches (25 cm) tall and up to 12 inches (30 cm) across.
-The leaves are thick, opposite, egg-shaped, dark red to russet green, up to 0.5 inch (1.3 cm) long and grow on trailing stems.
-The leaves drop off almost as soon as you touch them, which then root rapidly.
-The flowers are star-shaped, bright yellow with greenish vein, up to 0.5 inch (1.2 cm) across and appear in late spring to early summer.
+Sedum stahlii is a succulent that grows up to 10 inches (25 cm) tall and up to 12 inches (30 cm) across, forming loose mats.
+Leaves are opposite, fleshy, egg-shaped, dark red to russet green, up to 0.5 inches (1.3 cm) long, and grow on trailing stems.
+They drop off almost as soon as you touch them, which then root rapidly.
+Flowers are star-shaped, bright yellow with a greenish vein, up to 0.5 inches (1.2 cm) across, and appear from late spring to early summer.